LazyTechGeek/Actionable-Notifications/README.md

 # Mobile Actionable notifications

 Name: Mobile-Notification_Cookie Jar Breach - (if away)
 Description: Triggers notification when cookie jar opened and dave is not home
+(save as automation)

 ```
 alias: Mobile-Notification_Cookie Jar Breach - (if away)